sg-s/xolotl/docs/how-to/make-own-models.md

 public:

-    // synapse models are somewhat varied
-    // often there are many parameters determined by fitting the model to data
-    // variables needed for integration can be stored here double Delta = 5.0;
-    double k_ = 0.01;
-    double Vth = -35.0;

     // here is the constructor function
     // it accepts the maximal conductance and a single state variable NewSynapse(double g_, double s_)
     {
-        // renaming for convenience
         gmax = g_;
         s = s_;